| LIFE AT WSU | LGBTQ+ Pride

 In support of LGBTQ+ students, faculty, and staff, we formed a working group tasked with identifying changes that could make us more inclusive, and to centralize resources being offered at the institution, state and national levels.

-Your designations will be reflected throughout the university's computer information systems (including course registration lists, OneCard, Blackboard, and WebAdvisor), and will be the officially recognized way you will be identified and addressed throughout your daily life in our campus community.
+Your chosen name will be reflected throughout the university's computer information systems (including course registration lists, OneCard, Blackboard, and email addresses), and will be the official way you will be addressed throughout your daily life in our campus community.
+Students who would like to update information can visit the Registrar’s Office and fill out the “Student Chosen Name, Gender Identity, and Pronoun Request Form.”

-For more information please see our Chosen Name and Pronoun Policy.
+For more information about records and data collection, please see our Chosen Name and Pronoun Policy.

 We appreciate and celebrate our LGBTQ+ faculty, staff, and students and their experiences - if you have a story to share through our spotlights, reach out to firstname.lastname@example.org